1. When is tuition due?

 - Judicial – Residential Life/Judicial Affairs, ext.
 7343

-The credit balance can be used to purchase books or meal cards or it can remain on your account to be used for a future term.
-Additionally, the balance can be refunded by contacting our office to request a refund form and submitting your request in writing.
+The credit balance may be used to make purchases (books or meal cards) or remain on your account to be used for a future term.
+If you prefer, the balance may be refunded.
+Contact the Student Accounts office to request a refund form.
+All requests must be submitted in writing.